HubertBalcerzak/konvert/README.md

 )
 ```

-While this approach works, it cretes a lot of boilerplate code.
+While this approach works, it creates a lot of boilerplate code.
 Konvert tries to address that by providing generated `konvert()` methods.

 ```kotlin
 val userView = user.konvert {